- promotes the interest of all expatriate Finns, being their direct link to the Finnish society

 The FEP's activities are based on the initiatives or motions for resolutions made by the Finnish expatriate organisations, and on the subsequent resolutions adopted by their representatives at the parliament assembly session in Helsinki.
 It convenes approx. every 2½ years.
 All Finnish expatriate organizations can participate in the work of the parliament.
 All that is needed is a ratification of the FEP by-laws.
 All expatriate Finns whether they are holders of Finnish passport or not, can participate.
 Membership does not entail any financial responsibilities or privileges.
 The FEP is politically non-aligned.
 508 Finnish expatriate organizations in 38 countries have ratified its by-laws.

 Finland 100 Worldwide homepage is open.

-The 20th Jubileum Session of the Finnish Expatriate Parliament or the FEP's 9.
-Session at the University of Helsinki on 16.-17.
-June 2017 is linked to Finland's centenary celebrations: on the preceding evening of the two-day long parliament assembly on Thursday 15.
-June 2017 at 5-8 pm, Finland 100 Years Worldwide organizes at the same university Festive Hall a Fete of Finnish Culture Abroad.
+The t9th Session of the Finnish Expatriate Parliament on 16.-17.
+June 2017 at the University of Helsinki old main building is also its 20th Jubileum Session, and linked to Finland's centenary celebrations: on the evening prior to the parliament assembly on Thursday 15.
+June 2017 at ca. 5-8 pm, Finland 100 Years Worldwide organizes in the university Festive Hall a Fete of Finnish Culture Abroad.

 ...live approximately 300 000 Finnish citizens, with some over 242 000 of them with voting rights.
 There are about 600 000 first and second generation expatriate Finns who live abroad.
 In case we take into account the third and subsequent generations, their number rises to well over 1,6 million.